rust-lang/book/second-edition/src/ch12-05-working-with-environment-variables.md

 how to manage options set using either command line arguments or environment variables!

-Some programs allow both arguments _and_ environment variables for the same configuration.
+Some programs allow both arguments *and* environment variables for the same configuration.
 In those cases, the programs decide that one or the other takes precedence.
-For another exercise on your own, try controlling case insensitivity through a command line argument as well as through the environement variabble, and decide which should take precedence the program is run with contradictory values.
+For another exercise on your own, try controlling case insensitivity through a command line argument as well as through the environment variable, and decide which should take precedence the program is run with contradictory values.

 The `std::env` module contains many more useful features for dealing with